Climate change in Vietnam: Greenhouse gas emissions

 The main contributor to the country's emissions is fossil fuel combustion, which accounted for about 60% of greenhouse gas emissions in 2014.
 As of 2018, the electricity sector accounted for 48% of Vietnam's CO2 emissions from fossil fuel combustion, industry for 28%, transport 16%, the residential sector 4%, the commercial sector 3%, and agriculture 1%.
 In 2019 Vietnam was the world's 22nd largest CO2 emitter from fuel combustion and the 3rd largest in ASEAN.

 Vietnam is one of the top 10 countries with the most serious air pollution in the world.
 The level of unsafe particles is similar to that of large cities and industrial areas in China.
 The International Monetary Fund reports that Vietnam's greenhouse gas emissions will triple by 2030, basically because of the dependence on fossil fuels for power generation.

 Coal

-Coal currently accounts for 35% of the country's primary energy supply, higher than 15% in 2000.
-By 2035, Vietnam's coal demand is more likely to grow nearly 2.5 times.
-As little substitutes are adopted, the country will rely more on imported coal and it will be difficult to achieve the 8% reduction target by 2030. over 20 coal-fired power plants are planned or under construction.
+Coal accounted for 65% of the country's primary energy supply in 2021.
+Coal is the key source for electricity generation, accounting for about 47% of the power generation and 30% of installed capacity.
+Vietnam has been a net coal importer since 2015, importing about 55 million tons in 2021.
+Emissions from all coal combustion were 203 million of CO_{2} in 2019, about 72% of the country's total CO_{2} emission from fuel combustion.